 10. Avoid eating on the go.

-There may not seem to be a relationship between eating on the run and gas and bloating, but once again it all comes down to Vata and digestion.
+There may not seem to be a relationship between eating on the run and gas and bloating, but once again, it all comes down to Vata and digestion.
 Eating while driving or running around naturally will increase Vata in the system, while simultaneously reducing the ability to digest food properly.
 This means that even food that may be healthy and easier to digest becomes a potential instigator of gas and bloating.

-In order to process and absorb our food properly, it is essential to sit and relax while eating (whether snacking or eating a full meal!).
-By doing this our brains are able to signal to the GI tract that food is on its way, allowing the proper digestive juices to flow and promoting healthy digestion.
+To process and absorb our food properly, it is essential to sit and relax while eating (whether snacking or eating a full meal!).
+By doing this, our brains are able to signal to the GI tract that food is on its way, allowing the proper digestive juices to flow and promoting healthy digestion.
 On the contrary, eating on the go diminishes our fire by creating a disconnect between the brain and the gut.
 This causes stagnation of our food and prolonged transit times, leading to symptoms of indigestion such as gas and bloating.
 Eating on the go can also lead to improper food combinations, poor food choices, and overeating since it tends to be done mindlessly.

 11. Avoid excessive fluid intake before, during, and after meals.

 So how much is too much?
 A few sips of (ideally warm) water can be taken to help get the food down if needed.
-The total amount of fluid intake should be less than 1/2 cup directly before food while eating, and up to two hours post meal.
+The total amount of fluid intake should be less than 1/2 cup directly before food while eating, and up to two hours post-meal.
 This should become a strict habit until the digestion is stronger and beyond!

 Conclusion